swarup-p/VSD_Physical_Design_Workshop/README.md

 Typical steps involved in floorplanning are,

-  1. Calculate Utilization factor and Aspect Ratio of the Core Utilization factor is a ratio of area occupied by the netlist to the total area of the core.
+  1. Calculate Utilization factor and Aspect Ratio of the Core:
+  Utilization factor is a ratio of area occupied by the netlist to the total area of the core.
 Utilization factor of 50% - 75% ensures enough room to optimise during routing stage.
 Whereas aspect ratio is a ratio of height of the core to width of the core.
 It defines the shape of the core, for example, aspect ratio value 1 means core is in square shape.

-  2. Define location of preplaced cells
+  2. Define location of preplaced cells:
   Memory, comparator, MUXs are examples of the preplaced cells.
 These blocks or cells are usually designed once and then used at multiple instances in the design.
 The location of such IPs or blocks is defined and placed on the chip before automated placement and route stage, therefore, named as preplaced cells.

-  3. Place decoupling capacitors
+  3. Place decoupling capacitors:
   Long wire paths could have voltage drop along the line and severely affect power supplied to the preplaced cells.
 Large decoupling capacitors are placed as close as possible to the preplaced cells to decouple them from the power supply and avoid problems of the voltage drop along the line.

-  4. Power planning
+  4. Power planning:
   At times, power drawn or sinked at the source could lead to variations in supplied voltage, either voltage drop or ground bounce effect.
 These variations could drive design operation to fault state or indeterinate state.
 To avoid this problem, well distributed power network with many power straps is planned.
   A parallel structure of metal straps is ussed to network VDD and VSS on the chip.
 Parallel structure ensures low resistance and also addresses elctro migration problem.

-  5. Pin placement
+  5. Pin placement:
   It is necessary to carefully plan pin locations because optimal pin placement could result into low power consumpption and improved timing delays.

   6. Logical cell placement blockage